MartinGeisse/grumpyrest/doc/howto-override-type-converters.md

 }
 ```

-The registry will now consider this converter capable of deserializing a `NullableField<DisplayName>`.
-Since it returns
+The registry will now consider this deserializer capable of deserializing a `NullableField<DisplayName>`.
+Since it
-`false` for all other types, the registry won't use it for those.
+returns `false` for all other types, the registry won't use it for those.

 The second step is to make the registry _prefer_ it over the generic `NullableField<...>` converter.
 This happens by
-registering it _after_ the generic one: For any type to register, the registry will ask all converters in the order
+registering it _after_ the generic one: For any type to register, the registry will ask all deserializers in the order
 from last-registered to first-registered, and take the first one that can handle that type.
 This supports the way
 converters are typically registered: Generic ones first, from a centralized place, and specific ones later from the
 individual feature modules.

-Finally, you'll have to remember that your own converter is now resposible for the whole of `NullableField<DisplayName>`
+Finally, you'll have to remember that your own deserializer is now resposible for the whole of
-which means that it will not only have to trim that string and map it to `NullableField.ofNull()` if empty, but it
+`NullableField<DisplayName>` which means that it will not only have to trim that string and map it to
-will also have to accept JSON `null` and map _that_ to `NullableField.ofNull()` too.
+`NullableField.ofNull()` if empty, but it  will also have to accept JSON `null` and map _that_ to
+`NullableField.ofNull()` too.

 ## Overriding specific types during serialization